 This image, found in The Field on 31 December 1910, was not of sufficient quality to reproduce in the book.
-(Later we found the original in the Illustrated Sporting and Dramatic News of 16 January 1900.)
+(Later we obtained the original from the Illustrated Sporting and Dramatic News of 16 January 1900.)

 Page 7 of the biography revealed that the chess master had an elder brother, Frederic, who lived from 1839 to 1847.
 Recently, thanks to a tip from John Townsend, we discovered that Blackburne also had another, younger brother, John Edward, who died in infancy.

 We ordered copies of his birth and death certificates.
 These showed that J. E. Blackburn [sic] was born on 4 May 1844 at 51 Edge Street, Hulme, Manchester (a new address for the family).
 He died of "convulsions 16 hours" on 15 June 1846 at 13 Robinson Street, Hulme (an address already known).

 As Mr. Townsend points out, this information casts further doubt on Blackburne's claim (made in 1900) that he had learned chess during "his boyhood in Belfast."
 The window of time when the family could have lived in Belfast instead of Manchester is now virtually non-existent.
 Blackburne probably referred (with some exaggeration for the benefit of his Irish audience) that he obtained "his first notions" of chess when accompanying his father on business visits to Ireland in the early or mid-1850s.

 Page 30, Game 36 (Blackburne-Lewis): In the book, Black's 12th move is printed as ...Qc5 but the typeface in the source is not entirely clear and I appear to have misread it.
 A reader has pointed out that Black probably played 12...Qa5.